Being a petite mom who travels often and lives in a city condo with 4 flights of stairs, I get lots of questions on

 under basket storage

-The Colugo basket is bigger and more useful than the Yoyo’s, mostly because the Yoyo frame has two metal rods that block larger items from going into the basket.
+The Colugo basket is bigger than the Yoyo’s, mostly because the Yoyo frame has two metal rods that block larger items from going into the basket.
 You really need a stroller hook if you plan on using it for toting a bag, even a small diaper backpack.
 It does have a convenient zippered pocket on the seat back, though, which I use all the time for my phone and random items.

 recline & footrest

 Both have a similar recline, with the Colugo going back just a touch more.
 The Colugo has a built-in footrest that’s longer, and the seat overall is a little wider.
-Babyzen’s new footrest attachment is an extra $39, however it folds in nicely while the Colugo footrest actually sticks out and flaps around a bit when the stroller is folded up.
+Babyzen’s new footrest attachment is an extra $40, however it folds in nicely while the Colugo footrest actually sticks out and flaps around a bit when the stroller is folded up.
 We found that the added comfort with this attachment is worth it!

 SEAT & CANOPY